Leon Flach: Jagiellonia Białystok

 On January 15, 2025, free agent Flach joined Polish defending champions and UEFA Conference League participants Jagiellonia Białystok on a two-and-a-half-year deal, with an option for another year.

+On September 1, 2026, he returned to Germany and joined VfL Osnabrück on loan.

 Personal life

 Flach was born in Texas to German parents while his father was working in Houston before returning to Hamburg as a child.
 He has represented Germany and the United States at youth level.
 Flach is a fan of the Houston Texans.